vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 THE COMMENTATORS WHOSE DATE CAN BE FIXED.

 (VI) HARṣA.
 Abhinava quotes & commentary, called "Vārtika," written by Harṣa, apparently on the Bharata Sūtra, as we have already said.
 In the history of Sanskrit literature, we know only of two Harṣas.
-One, the famous King of Kannauj (606-47 A. D.) and the other, poet Harșa, the author of the Naiṣadhīya Carita, who is invariably called Srīharṣa.
+One, the famous King of Kannauj (606-47 A. D.) and the other, poet Harṣa, the author of the Naiṣadhīya Carita, who is invariably called Srīharṣa.
 As the latter belonged to the later half of the 12th century A. D., it would not be wrong to identify the author of the Vārtika with the former.
 It is probable that the work was written by his famous court poet Bāna and attributed to his patron like so many others.

 126